-The Prague transit company is also counting with electric buses on the backbone lines, which connect the outskirts of the city with the center.
-However, the metropolis is quite a hilly area and the electric buses must first overcome over this obstacle as well.
+The Prague transit company is also counting with electric buses on the backbone lines, which connect the city’s outskirts with the centre.
+However, the metropolis is quite a hilly area, and the electric buses must first overcome over this obstacle as well.

 “In the future, trolleys could lead up the hills on the paths of backbone lines, meaning the areas where mostly articulated buses are used, and where no metro or trams are planned for the future,” stated the technical director of the Public Transit Company, Jan Šurovský.

 In the slopes, the electric buses could automatically connect to the trolley line and draw energy from the battery reserve.

 Aside from charging while operating, electric buses will also charge at the balloon loop, just like on case lines 163 and 213 at the Želivského station.

 Approximately 20 meters of trolley lines will be built for this purpose at the last stop of bus 140 at Palmovka.

 The Prague Public Transport Company will rent the vehicles through a medium-term lease.
 The most important thing will be the winter operation testing, which will test the system thoroughly.
 The building of trolley lines should begin in the autumn, and the costs should stay below five million crowns.